kuang287/DataAnalyst/Project4_Data Wrangling/readme.md

 It includes the following files:

-1. wrangle_act.ipynb

-Jupyter notebook in which the data is
+1. wrangle_act.ipynb: Jupyter notebook in which the data is
 - gathered, assessed, cleaned,
 - stored, analyzed and visualized

-2. wrangle_report.pdf

-A internal report on brief summary of the data wrangling process.
+2. wrangle_report.pdf: A internal report on brief summary of the data wrangling process.

-3. act_report.pdf

-The external report on presenting the analysis and visualization result from the data wrangling process.
+3. act_report.pdf: The external report on presenting the analysis and visualization result from the data wrangling process.